gvicas17/web-sprint-challenge-advanced-react/README.md

 1. Explain how to build stateful class components.

+When you build stateful class componenets you start by extstending React.Component.
+You then add state by adding a constructor, calling super and adding this.state with whatever stat you will be using in the class component.

 2. Describe the different phases of the component lifecycle.

+Mounting: when the constructor is called and data is initialized - render is invoked
+Updating: When parent recieves new props and updates
+Unmounting: can destroy event listeners or anything that does not need to be active anymore

 3. Demonstrate an understanding of class component lifecycle methods.

+Constructor: First things that is called
+Render: invoked after constructor - what shows up on the page
+componentDidMount: loads data once everything in the componenet is mounted.
+Calls setState and rerenders component.

 4. Define stateful logic.

+stateful logic is code that uses state.

 5. Describe how to test a React component with React Testing Library.

+Take a look at the component that you are testing and see what you would expect from it.
+Create a testing file and import React Testing Library.
+Start by making sure the component renders without errors.
+Write out each test by finding the element in the component then testing the manipulation of that element and telling it the expected outcome.
+aka: Arrange, Act, Assert

 You are expected to be able to answer questions in these areas.
 Your responses contribute to your Sprint Challenge grade.